steveklewis/cog-funcs/prelude/tools_skills.md

 ## Using Abstractions and Emotions

 In my previous article on advice, I discussed how you need to be able to create an internal direction-finding machine.
 The advice is the information that goes into the machine, and the abstract tools and emotions are the things that actually process that advice.
-From that processing you build upa store of proven and reliable abstract knowledge and concrete experiences that you can rely on and reference as you work to select a path forward.
+From that processing you build up a store of proven and reliable abstract knowledge and concrete experiences that you can rely on and reference as you work to select a path forward.